Feni/arevel-elixir/docs/bench.md

 So it's basically all network delay at this point.
 The server itself is performing fine.
 I don't know why the requests per second wasn't that high, but it'll do.

+Server setup
+ulimit -n 200000
+Set min heap space to be a bit larger.
+Maybe between 1 and 6kb?
+6 kb sounds nice and appropriate to me.
+Increases memory usage for concurrency, but limits cpu time spent on gc as it's pre-allocated to a larger size.
+Maybe let's compromize and set at 2/3 kb and let it grow.